vinokour/food-data-analysis/README.md

 #### Algorithm: Ridge Regression
 We chose Ridge Regression for several domain-specific reasons:
 - Recipe ratings likely have a linear relationship with ingredient presence/absence
-- L2 regularization helps handle the large number of TF-IDF features
 - The model remains interpretable, important for understanding ingredient impacts
 - More stable than plain linear regression when dealing with many features